FLaTNNBio/Inside-Gene-Fusion/README.md

 We conducted an in-depth exploration, from an ML perspective, of the problem of recognizing hidden patterns that allow us to identify *chimeric RNAs* deriving from oncogenic *gene fusions*.
-We approach gene fusion as the chromosomal rearrangement that joins two genes into a single *fusion gene, resulting in a \textit{chimeric} transcript composed of two parts, each originating from one of the fused genes.
+We approach gene fusion as the chromosomal rearrangement that joins two genes into a single *fusion gene, resulting in a *chimeric* transcript composed of two parts, each originating from one of the fused genes.
 We propose three distinct ML-based methods, each one based on a specific representation technique for the RNA-Seq
-reads: \textit{sentence-based}, \textit{graph-based}, and \textit{hypergraph-based}.
+reads: *sentence-based*, *graph-based*, and *hypergraph-based*.
-The \textit{sentence-based} method leverages techniques from NLP, treating the nucleotide sequences as textual data, to extract semantic patterns from the reads.
-The \textit{graph-based} approach advances this by employing De Bruijn graphs and *Graph Neural Networks* (GNNs) to capture complex topological relationships.
+The *sentence-based* method leverages techniques from NLP, treating the nucleotide sequences as textual data, to extract semantic patterns from the reads.
+The *graph-based* approach advances this by employing De Bruijn graphs and *Graph Neural Networks* (GNNs) to capture complex topological relationships.
 Finally, the *hypergraph-based* approach introduces the use of *Hypergraph Neural Networks* (HGNNs), allowing us to model higher-order interactions by constructing *hyperedges* from maximal cliques in the De Bruijn graph.